 3. Provide Cybersecurity Training

 If left inexperienced your employees can be your greatest vulnerability.
-According to the studies of Ponemon Institute 2018, human error accounts for 27% of the root causes of data breaches.
+According to the studies of the Ponemon Institute 2018, human error accounts for 27% of the root causes of data breaches.
 Cybersecurity training will cut these percentages down as employees learn about correct cybersecurity hygiene and habits.

 4. Update Cybersecurity Defenses